 4. Organic Fruit and Natural Vegetable Juices

-The bulk of your juice should come from organic, green veggies– spinach, celery, kale, mixed greens, swiss chard, and so on–, not fruits, which are high in sugar.
+The bulk of your juice should come from organic, green vegetables– spinach, celery, kale, mixed greens, swiss chard, and so on.
+Use fruits sparingly which are high in sugar.

 See, those extensively packaged fruit juices, you have for breakfast every day, happy that you are drinking fruit juices are definitely not beneficial.
 They are made with high amounts of sugar (GMO sugar unless specified) , high fructose corn syrup, chemical preservatives and artificial flavors.